 Jenever has been Holland’s national spirit since the 17th century.
 It is said Dutch people have the same amount of words for jenever, as the Eskimos have for snow.
-English speakers however will know the lovely spirit by the name of Dutch gin.
-You can try a real Dutch gin in an old distiller in Amsterdam and buy Dutch gin in Amsterdam to bring home.
+English speakers, however, will know the lovely spirit by the name of Dutch gin.
+You can try Dutch gin, called ‘Jenever’ in one of Amsterdams century-old distilleries.

 1. Gin is a Dutch invention

-It was a Dutch physician who lived in the 16th century who thought of adding juniper berry to the common brandewijn (in England known as ‘brandy’, a name derived from the Dutch word).
+A Dutch physician who lived in the 16th century came up with the idea of adding juniper berry to the common brandewijn.
+(In England this drink is known as ‘brandy’, a name derived from the Dutch word).
 In doing so, he created the first type of gin.

 If you are looking for the best Dutch gin brands, here are the 3 best results from a tasting session: